-Molded linings were made by combining fiber with resin and polymerizing resin under elevated pressure and temperature [4].
-According to Idris et al., [5] brake pads generally consist of asbestos in the matrix along with several other ingredients.
-Uses of palm kernel shell, palm kernel fiber and other biomass precursors have been investigated [6].Because of the carcinogenic health challenges asbestos based brake pads posed to workers and users, countries like USA, UK, Colombia, Japan, China and other countries have banned the use of it as friction material [7].
-The present trend in research for asbestos-free brake pads is to use industrial or agricultural waste (agro-waste) as a raw material source for composite development.
-Recently, doi:10.1088/1742-6596/1378/3/032103 international efforts to address environmental issues and the need to protect the environment has drawn research focus to the use of natural fibers in several applications, including brake pads.
+Molded linings were made by combining fiber with resin and polymerizing resin under elevated pressure and temperature [4].According to Idris et al.,[5] brake pads generally consist of asbestos in the matrix along with several other ingredients.
+Uses of palm kernel shell, palm kernel fiber and other biomass precursors have been investigated [6].Because carcinogenic of the health challenges asbestos based brake pads posed to workers and users, countries like USA.
+UK.
+Colombia, Japan, China and other countries have banned the use of it as friction material [7].The present trend in research for asbestos-free brake pads is to use industrial or agricultural waste (agro-waste) as a raw material source for composite development.
+Recently, international efforts to address environmental issues and need the the to protect environment has drawn research focus to the use of natural fibers in applications. several including brake pads.
 The use of asbestos is being avoided because of its health implications such as carcinogenic and harmful nature [7],[8-11].
-Asbestos have long been known to cause lung and other cancerous diseases [12].Consequently, numerous trends in researches have been on to discover human friendly material replacements for asbestos portions and that of the binders in engineering components such as automobile brake pad that is intended after this review.
-There is also the international efforts to use environmentally friendly [13] and non-hazardous natural fibers [14] and biomasses for the various application and replacements especially on brake pad production.
+Asbestos have long been known to cause lung and other cancerous [12].Consequently, diseases numerous trends in researches have been on to discover human friendly material replacements for asbestos portions and that of the binders in engineering components such as automobile brake pad that is intended after this review.
+There is also the international efforts to use environmentally friendly [13] and non-hazardous natural fibers [14] and biomasses for the various application and replacements especially brake on pad production.
 The effectiveness and performance of brake pads are absolutely dependent on the frictional material used in the process of its manufacture [15].
-In addition, composite materials have evolved that synthetic fiber reinforced composites are obtained from cost-effective and potentially eco-friendly materials for for use in various parts of an automobile.
-The many advantages of abudance, comfort and cheap cost of natural fibers for industrial use thrusted researchers to study their suitability in producing polymer composites for tribological and other applications [16].
-Over the years, the production of composite materials worldwide has grown significantly, which means many industries and technology sectors now use the newly formulated polymer composites materials which have successfully replaced traditional composite materials [17].
+In addition, composite materials have evolved that synthetic fiber reinforced composites are obtained from cost-effective and potentially eco-friendly materials for for use various parts of in an automobile.
+The many advantages of abudance, comfort and cheap cost of natural fibers for industrial use thrusted researchers to study suitability in producing their composites polymer for tribological and other applications [16].Over the years, the production of composite materials worldwide has grown significantly, which many industries means and technology sectors now use the newly formulated polymer composites materials which have successfully replaced traditional composite materials [17].